All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Construction of Ramsey classes

-\subsection{Partite Lemma with closures}
+\subsection{Partite lemma with closures}

-The basic part of our construction of Ramsey objects with a given closure is the closure refinement of the Partite Lemma~\cite{Nevsetvril1989} which deals with the following objects. \begin{defn}[$\str{A}$-partite system] Let $L$ be a language and $\str{A}$ be a $L$-structure.
-Assume $A = \{1, 2,\ldots, a\}$.
-An \emph{$\str{A}$-partite $L$-system} is a tuple $(\str{A},{\mathcal X}_\str{B},\allowbreak \str{B})$ where $\str{B}$ is an $L$-struc\-ture and $\mathcal X_\str{B}=\{X^1_\str{B},X^2_\str{B},\ldots, X^a_\str{B}\}$ is a partition of the vertex set of $\str{B}$ into $a$ classes ($X^i_\str{B}$ are called \emph{parts} of $\str{B}$) such that \begin{enumerate} \item mapping $\pi$ which maps every $x \in X^i_\str{B}$ to $i$, $i = 1,2,\ldots,a$, is a homo{\-}morphism-embedding $\str{B}\to\str{A}$ ($\pi$ is called the \emph{projection}); \item every tuple in every relation of $\str{B}$ meets every class $ X^i_\str{B}$ in at most one element (i.e. these tuples are called \emph{transversal} with respect to the partition). \end{enumerate} \begin{remark} Our definition differs from the definition used in~\cite{Nevsetvril1989}.
-We do not treat the linear order explicitely and also assume the existence of a homomorphism-embedding $\str{B}\to \str{A}$ (which yields to a simpler construction in the proof of the Partite Lemma).
-However this formulation of the partite system does not lead directly to proof of the Ne\v set\v ril-R\"odl Theorem itself.
-We aim for simplicity here. \end{remark} \end{defn} The \emph{isomorphisms} and \emph{embeddings} of $\str{A}$-partite systems, say of $\str{B}_1$ into $\str{B}_2$, are defined as the isomorphisms and embeddings of structures together with the condition that all parts are being preserved (the part $X^i_{\str{B}_1}$ is mapped to $X^i_{\str{B}_2}$ for every $i = 1,2,\ldots,a$).
+An essential part of our construction of Ramsey objects respecting a given closure description is a closure refinement of the partite lemma~\cite{Nevsetvril1989} which deals with the following objects. \begin{definition}[$\str{A}$-partite system] Let $L$ be a language and $\str{A}$ be an $L$-structure.
+Assume that $A = \{1, 2,\ldots, a\}$.
+An \emph{$\str{A}$-partite $L$-system} is a tuple $(\str{A},{\mathcal X}_\str{B},\allowbreak \str{B})$ where $\str{B}$ is an $L$-struc\-ture and $\mathcal X_\str{B}=\{X^1_\str{B},X^2_\str{B},\ldots, X^a_\str{B}\}$ is a partition of the vertex set of $\str{B}$ into $a$ classes ($X^i_\str{B}$ are called \emph{parts} of $\str{B}$) such that \begin{enumerate} \item the mapping $\pi$ such that $\pi$ maps every $x \in X^i_\str{B}$ to $i$, $i = 1,2,\ldots,a$, is a homo{\-}morphism-embedding $\str{B}\to\str{A}$ (we call $\pi$ the \emph{projection}); \item every tuple in every relation of $\str{B}$ contains at most one element of each class $X^i_\str{B}$ (these tuples are called \emph{transversal} with respect to the partition). \end{enumerate} \begin{remark} Our definition differs from the definition used in~\cite{Nevsetvril1989}.
+We do not treat the linear order separately and we also assume the existence of a homomorphism-embedding $\str{B}\to \str{A}$ (which simplifies the proof of the partite lemma).
+(This formulation of the partite system does not lead directly to a proof of the Ne\v set\v ril--R\"odl Theorem~\ref{thm:NR} itself.
+We aim for simplicity here.) \end{remark} \end{definition} \emph{Isomorphisms} and \emph{embeddings} of $\str{A}$-partite systems, say of $\str{B}_1$ into $\str{B}_2$, are defined as isomorphisms and embeddings of structures together with the condition that all parts are being preserved (the part $X^i_{\str{B}_1}$ is mapped to $X^i_{\str{B}_2}$ for every $i = 1,2,\ldots,a$).